hashicorp/terraform-provider-azurerm/website/docs/r/sentinel_alert_rule_action.html.markdown

 * `name` - (Required) The name which should be used for this Sentinel Alert Rule Action.
 Changing this forces a new Sentinel Alert Rule Action to be created.

 * `logic_app_id` - (Required) The ID of the Logic App Workflow.
 Changing this forces a new Sentinel Alert Rule Action to be created.

+* `logic_app_trigger_name` - (Required) The Name of the Logic App Workflow Trigger.
+Changing this forces a new Sentinel Alert Rule Action to be created.

 * `rule_id` - (Required) The ID of the Sentinel Alert Rule where the Sentinel Alert Rule Action should exist.
 Changing this forces a new Sentinel Alert Rule Action to be created.